oracle/bpftune/FEATURE_PLAN.md

   design constraints

 ## To do tasks

-### general: notice new tuners appearing/disappearing from
-/usr/lib64/bpftune

-- we should watch the above directory for tuner addition or removal to allow packages to deliver a tuner separately.
-  We also may need a bpftune-devel package to facilitate separate delivery of tunables.

 ### TCP buffer tuner improvements
 - one problem is hard to have a one max buffer size to fit all;